-Shares issued and outstanding at both December 31, 2021 and 2020 were 27,612,597.
-Par value of these shares for these same dates was \$27,613.
+Shares issued and outstanding at both December 31, 2022 and 2021 were 27,616,064 and 27,612,597, respectively.
+Par value of these shares for these same dates was \$0.03 million.

 12. STOCK-BASED COMPENSATION

 The Equity Incentive Plan (the "Plan") was approved at the May 28, 2020 Annual Meeting of Stockholders.
 Under this plan, 275,000 shares of the Company's Common Stock are reserved for issuance, as administered by the Company's Compensation Committee.
 Awards may be granted to employees, consultants, or directors of the Company or any parent or subsidiary of the Company; provided that incentive stock options may be granted only to employees.
 If an award made under the Plan expires, if it is terminated, surrendered, cancelled, or otherwise becomes unexercisable, or if an award is forfeited in whole or in part or is forfeited due to failure to vest, then the unpurchased shares under such award will become available for future grant under the Plan.
 The Plan allows for different types of awards to be granted.